sebadob/rauthy/dev_notes.md

 https://openid.net/specs/openid-connect-registration-1_0.html

 - [x] define new POST request registration object by RFC
-- [ ] implement registration endpoint
+- [x] implement registration endpoint
 - [x] config variable for token-protected dynamic registration
 - [x] DB migrations and create `clients_dyn` table with all necessary information
 - [ ] implement an efficient way to auto-delete unused clients to prevent spam and bots
 - [ ] config var for an auto-cleanup cron job for dyn clients
-- [ ] implement a GET endpoint specific for dynamic clients in the correct format by RFC
+- [x] implement a GET endpoint specific for dynamic clients in the correct format by RFC
 - [x] issue `registration_token`s
 - [ ] implement a PUT endpoint for clients to self-modify
 - [ ] some kind of rate-limiting for an open dyn client reg endpoint
 - [ ] add `ClientDyn` to secret migrations task to properly migrate `registration_token`s
+- [ ] check for dynamic client during final token creation and efficiently update `last_used` in `clients_dyn` with internal rate limiting

 ## TODO next features